SysKitTeam/docs-point/point-collaborators/workspace-review/shadow-users-step.md

   * **Department (4)** - the department of the shadow user
   * **Is deleted (5)** - whether the user or workspace is deleted
   * **Recommendation (6)** - this section provides a recommendation from Syskit Point on what actions should be taken if there are any notable recommendations to be made.
 The following recommendations could be suggested:
     * **Remove Blocked Users** - these are shadow users whose sign-in has been disabled by an admin.
-They can’t log in, but you should remove their access to the workspace content to keep things clean.
+They cannot log in, but you should remove their access to the workspace content to maintain a clean environment.
     * **Remove Deleted Users** - these are shadow users who are deleted by an admin.
-They can’t log in, but you should remove their access to the workspace content to maintain a clean environment.
+They cannot log in, but you should remove their access to the workspace content to maintain a clean environment.
     * **Remove Inactive External Users** - these are shadow users outside your organization who have not been active in the last 90 days.
 * **View Access (7)** action
   * Clicking this action shows where exactly (on which files or folders) the selected user has access across the workspace, with the following columns: